Planning for geo-replication

 Configuring an existing installation

-If you want to change the number of geo-replication workers at a destination cluster for scaling purposes, you can modify the number of workers by using the UI or CLI as follows.
+If you want to change the number of geo-replication workers on a destination cluster for scaling purposes, you can modify the number of workers by editing the KafkaMirrorMaker2 custom resource through the UI or CLI as follows.

 Using the UI on OpenShift Container Platform